bundabrg/PortalNetwork/docs/portals.md

 to the same *network*.
 As there are 16 colours this means that you can have a total of 16 portals able to dial each other per network.

+!!! bug
+    At the moment it is undefined what happens if 2 portals have the same address.
+This will be rectified shortly.

 ## Portal Types